Returns the components of this vector. The index values start

 otherwise creates an Expression out of them and returns the same.

-The scalar to subtract from this
+The scalar to subtract from this.

-The vector product of this
+The vector product of this and that.

-Evaluates the scalar product of this
+Evaluates the scalar product of this and that.
+If both are constants

 then numerically computes the product and returns a Scalar.Constant object